Juan de la Cruz Band: Himig Natin

 The state of Juan de la Cruz's flux and gradual dissolution led Wally Gonzalez to reconvene an all-new powerhouse trio, together with Joey Smith (later a.k.a.
 "Pepe Smith") as singer-drummer-composer; and with singer-bassist-composer Mike Hanopol.
 Smith and Hanopol collaborated in Tokyo with Japanese guitarist Shinki Chen in a heavy psychedelic blues "free-rock" trio setup called Speed, Glue & Shinki, which had released two seminal albums for Atlantic Records Japan.
 Rock music historian Julian Cope narrates in his book, Japrocksampler (Bloomsbury, 2007), that Shinki Chen had recruited Joey “Pepe” Smith on drums / lead vocal (and Masayoshi Kabe on bass guitar and later Kabe's replacement, Mike Hanopol on bass guitar) from a Filipino rock group called Zero History, which he found performing at Astro shopping mall in Yokohama, Japan.
 (Zero History additional members included Mike Hanopol on bass guitar & Wally Gonzalez on lead guitar.)
 And thus the vibe of Speed, Glue & Shinki is noteworthy in the earliest contributions of Smith and Hanopol for the Juan de la Cruz collaboration, especially in the stop-start heaviness of "Take You Home" (a song by the American heavy psych group Fields, originally released in 1969, revived from the eponymous second album of S,G&S), and the talking blues of "Blues Train".

-The ensuing album by the iconic trio of Gonzalez, Smith & Hanopol, unfurling its masterly title track, "Himig Natin" (English translation: "Our Hymn"), went on to become the anthem of Manila's post-hippie culture and underground radio network, particularly the DZRJ-AM radio show, Pinoy Rock 'n' Rhythm—later on shortened to "Pinoy rock".
-The song is widely known as the first example of Pinoy rock.
+The track, "Himig Natin" (English translation: "Our Hymn") by the trio Gonzalez, Smith & Hanopol, became a part of Manila's post-hippie culture and underground radio network, particularly the DZRJ-AM radio show, Pinoy Rock 'n' Rhythm, later on shortened to "Pinoy rock".
+The song is known as the first example of Pinoy rock.
 Himig Natin rallied Pinoy rock, which swelled into a movement and provided indicators of its yet-unrealized commercial fuel.
-The social impact and innovations of the Juan de la Cruz Band inadvertently became the catalyst for the inception of Original Pilipino Music (OPM) and the viability for diverse, originally-authored musical genres to emerge and thrive in the Philippines.
+The impact of the Juan de la Cruz Band inadvertently became the catalyst for the inception of Original Pilipino Music (OPM) and the viability for diverse, originally-authored musical genres to emerge and thrive in the Philippines.